According to the great film-maker

 The air of grandeur in Cienfuegos still lingers, but the ornate lighting supports across the wide boulevards are somewhat out-of-place constructs, possibly added to make the central security camera more unobtrusive.

-As with many beautiful vestiges of a grander time in Cuba, many of the colourful buildings were sadly in need of renovation.
+As with many beautiful vestiges of a grander time in Cuba, many of the colourful buildings of Cienfuegos were sadly in need of renovation.

 There is a housing crisis throughout Cuba, worst in Havana as rural people flock there in hopes of betterment of living.